-The department takes as a core idea that data sit at the primary point of interaction between social and computational systems.
-By focusing on the transformation of data across “systems” of people, places, and technology, we can continuously invent what new things society can do with technology, and what technology can do for society.
+Information Science takes as a core idea that information and data sit at the primary point of interaction between social and computational systems.
+By focusing on the transformation of data across “systems” of people, places and technology, we can continuously invent what new things society can do with technology, and what technology can do for society.
 Because of this view, rather than only imagine what today’s technology makes possible, information scientists innovate new ways of supporting new socio-technical connections by considering the enduring fundamentals about how people and technology interact.

-Information Science draws on knowledge from social science, humanities, and computer science to support the study and ongoing innovation of socio-technical systems.
-Cultural, historical and organizational factors are among the many creative tensions that productively drive the discipline.
-The disciplinary yield is the creation of new technology, ideas and theory—and a workforce that understands the dynamic processes and potentials that underlie socio-technical interaction.
+Information Science draws on knowledge from social science, computer science, data science, policy and law, design and the humanities to support the study and innovation of socio-technical systems.
+Cultural, historical, and organizational factors are among the many creative tensions that drive the discipline.
+The disciplinary yield is the creation of new technology, ideas, and theory about data-based interactions, services and industries—as well as a workforce that understands the dynamic processes and potentials that underlie socio-technical interaction.